sergei-ivanov/terraform-provider-gpg/README.md

 ## Releasing

+> Go 1.16 or later is required to build for newer architectures, such as `darwin-arm64`.
+> Go 1.17 is recommended.

 This project use `goreleaser` for releasing.
 To release new version, follow the following steps:

 * Add a changelog for new release to CHANGELOG.md file.